 “Women have ‘atypical’ pain complaints – or minimal complaints – more commonly.”

-For example, what if our heart attack symptoms involve only vomiting, upper back pain and crushing fatigue (as reported by many women in mid-heart attack)?
+For example, what if our heart attack symptoms involve only vomiting, shortness of breath and crushing fatigue (as reported by many women in mid-heart attack)?
 Are the ambulance attendants who come to our aid even going to look up the page called “Chest Pain Suggestive of Acute Coronary Syndrome” in their treatment manual if we have no chest pain?

 These guidelines need to be corrected, and they need to be corrected now. (* See Comments below for a response from the BC Ambulance Service).